The Kale Shake is Awesome—So Upgrade It

 Kale and fruit breakfast shakes are all the rage now.
 But, there are ways to make this nutrient-dense drink even better for you.
 Kale has nutrients that make people feel healthier, manage their weight and get more done.
 It’s a big step up from sugar-filled cereal and muffins commonly known as “breakfast.”

 People turn to raw kale shakes because they want to start their day with a massive dose of nutrients and a revved-up digestive system.
 But what if kale had a dark side, and knowing about it could make your kale shake even better, with more health and performance benefits?
 Believe it or not, there are some long-term problems that come with daily raw kale shakes.

 The good news is that you can totally upgrade your kale shake by removing kale’s natural self-defense mechanisms and increasing your vitamin absorption from it.
-The small steps I’m about to share will transform your kale shake’s nutritional benefits and send your energy level through the roof.
+The small steps outlined below will transform your kale shake’s nutritional benefits and increase your energy levels.

 - 180% RDA of vitamin A